 Many end up looking to accountability partners as scapegoats.
 “I didn’t meet my goals because my accountability partners fell through.”
 Wrong.
 If you are unwilling to own your shortcomings, how can anyone hold you to task on your goals?

 3. Take stock of what motivated you to find accountability.

 Ask yourself why you signed up for Covenant Eyes in the first place.
 Were you struggling with porn?
 Were you venturing into morally “gray areas” online?
 Were you spending too much time playing online games and neglecting your family?
 Were you hoping to establish good habits by limiting your time online?
 Did you choose accountability to serve as a good example to your family or others?

 You should be able to state very clearly what your objectives are in very specific words.

-4. Formulate two to four questions based on your motivation
+4. Formulate two to four questions based on your motivation.

-Get started by writing down two to four questions you want your partner to ask you.
+Get started by writing down two to four questions you want your ally to ask you.
 Make the questions detailed enough that you can’t answer them with a simple yes or no. This will help you talk about not just your actions but your motives as well.

 Here are some examples:

 - “What was the most tempting thing you encountered online since we last spoke?”